-You can simply grow it in your garden.
+You can grow it in your garden.
 You can make a bitter dark tea by brewing the cleaned, dried root of this herb.
-If you don’t have the time to watch over your plants, some roots may be available in the market as they have grown popular around the world.
-The herb may also be available in the market as extract and capsule and other supplement forms.
+If you don’t have the time to watch over your plants, some roots may be available in the market as they have grown popular worldwide.
+The herb may also be available in the market as an extract, as capsules and other supplement forms.

 Black Cohosh for Menopause